 Value for the Shareholders

 Well … not that specifically.
 There is a context for such details – the overarching goal of the company, to create value for the shareholders.
 Also known as Total Shareholder Return, this is the raw, capitalist form of value creation.
-For public and private companies, we are talking about the overall enterprise value, and the growth in value over time.
-Publicly traded companies calculate this on a daily basis using the stock price; for private companies, it is quantified when the company changes owners – the market sets the price.
+For public and private companies, we are talking about the overall enterprise value and the growth in value over time.
+Publicly traded companies calculate this daily using the stock price; for private companies, it is quantified when the company changes owners – the market sets the price.

 - Earnings Growth: How much cash do you take in, and what do you spend to make that happen?